 Everyone wants to be debt-free.

-Unfortunately, only a handful of people are able to do it.
-And even fewer are those who are able to sustain it for the long term.
+Unfortunately, only a handful of people can do it.
+And even fewer are those who can sustain it for the long term.

 So what’s the secret of these people who have successfully eliminated debt from their lives?

 I could only guess.
-Perhaps because I believe that each one of us live in our own unique circumstances.
+Perhaps because I believe that each one of us lives in our own unique circumstances.

 But speaking from experience, I can say that more than the conscious effort to spend less than what I earn, finding extra income and snowballing my debt payments – my own success in the battle against debt really began with having the proper mindset.